priyank-p/level-uplevel/README.md

 #### `updateRow(id, row) -> Promise`
 #### `deleteRow(id) -> Promise(rows)`

-Documentation of each method is documented above.
+Documentation of each method above is documented above (except migrations ones, since they are not documented above).